top of page

 Undergraduate Research Team

-Undergraduate students wishing to work in the All Families Lab must be reliable, conscientious, and highly motivated.
-Undergraduate students must dedicate between 6 to 10 hours per week and at least 12 months to the position, including summer months.
-Evening and weekend availability is mandatory due to the nature of our work with families.
-Required qualifications include a minimum 3.5 cGPA with As in psychology courses.
+Undergraduate students wishing to contribute to research in the All Families Lab must be reliable, conscientious, detail-oriented, and highly motivated.
+Undergraduate students must dedicate up to 10 hours per week and at least 12 months to the position, although two or more years of commitment is preferred.
+Evening, weekend, and summer availability is mandatory due to the nature of our work with families.
+Required qualifications include a minimum 3.5 cGPA with As in psychology courses and prior experience working with parents and/or children.
+If you are interested in joining the lab, please see below for openings and instructions to apply.

 Graduate Supervision